 HSA Tax Deductions and Investment Options

-Dollars contributed into a HSA by an individual or an employer are considered pre-tax by the IRS.
+Dollars contributed into a HSA are considered pre-tax by the IRS.
 In this way, a health savings account works much like an Individual Retirement Account.
-The contributions to a HSA are tax deductible and grow tax deferred.
-Unlike an IRA, monies can be withdrawn from your HSA tax free for qualified medical expenses.
+The contributions are tax deductible and grow tax deferred.
+Unlike an IRA, monies can be withdrawn from your HSA tax-free for qualified medical expenses.

-You are not taxed on any interest or fund appreciation in your HSA account as long as funds are used for qualified expenses.
+You are not taxed on any interest or fund appreciation in your HSA account as long as funds are withdrawn for qualified medical expenses.
 The IRS has a long list of what is considered a qualified medical expense, but it can be something as simple as paying for a doctor’s office visit, meeting the deductible and coinsurance amounts or dental work.

-Unused dollars in a HSA plan rollover year to year while the account value increases through tax deferred earned interest or investment growth.
-The plans are portable, meaning the contributions are not lost should the underlying health insurance coverage later be discontinued with the insurance company.
-You own all deposits and can name a beneficiary for the accumulated value at passing.
+Unused dollars in a HSA plan roll-over year to year and always belong to the insured.
+The plans are portable, meaning the contributions are not lost should the underlying health insurance coverage later be discontinued.
+The insured owns all deposits and can name a beneficiary for the accumulated value.

 Closing Or Terminating A Health Savings Account

 Should you later cancel your health insurance or no longer need a HSA plan, the accumulated funds can be withdrawn.
 All funds that have not been spent on qualified medical expenses would then be taxed as ordinary income when withdrawn.

 Once age 65 is reached, most consumers discontinue their individual and/or family health insurance plans, opt into Medicare and purchase Medicare supplement insurance.
 Funds remaining in a HSA would not need to be withdrawn lump sum; rather they could used for other qualifying medical expenses not covered by Medicare.